cocaine/cocaine-framework-nodejs/README.md

 var server = new http.Server(...) // the same thing as above

-server.listen(handle) // as per [1], start listen on cocaine handle
+server.listen(handle) // as per [1], start listening on cocaine handle
 ```

 To let the cocaine-runtime know what to run in our app, we put